Frank is a bear - but he's not just any old bear. He's a bear who knows...

 Material sourcing has evolved; we are currently in the fourth wave of industry maturity.
 No longer is it enough to rely on physical systems and fax machines to transact business.
 Today’s savvy industry buyers and suppliers know material sourcing today is about managing the entire lifecycle of material design, fabrication, and distribution with less cost and faster time-to-market using technology.

 Technology can now be the heavy-lifter in streamlining the entire material sourcing process, beginning with a design concept or request through final delivery of the product.
-Focusing only on physical samples is now a limitation; even more, such samples can represent waste that negatively impacts the planet.
+Focusing only on physical samples is limiting and results in excess waste for the planet.

 Buyers would attend industry events armed with notebooks, pencils, tape, and scissors.
-They would see a fabric they want to consider with their team and take a snippet of it for their notebook.
-If something happened to the notebook, their travel and careful considerations would have been for nothing.
+They would collect fabric swatches in their notebooks to bring home to their teams.
+If something happened to the notebook, their efforts would have been for nothing.
 They might overnight the notebook to their team so they could compare notes and make decisions by phone or fax.
-Otherwise, they would travel with their notebook, creating a time delay in making decisions which, in turn, was one of the factors that would slow their speed-to-market with new fashion or footwear.
+Otherwise, they would travel with their notebook, delaying decision making and slowing their speed-to-market.

 At the same time, suppliers needed to be present at those events with their full line.
-If they did not have a particular color swatch, textile or accessory item, they might lose business.
-They had to ship their products ahead of the event, allowing travel and setup time.
-If their shipment got lost, their show and, ultimately, revenues suffered.
-They depended on phone and fax lines to receive orders; if someone wrote something down wrong or miscommunicated about a particular sample, it could be disastrous.
+If they did not have a particular color swatch, textile, or accessory item, they might lose business.
+They shipped their products ahead of the event to allow for travel and setup time.
+If their shipment got lost, their show and, ultimately, their revenues suffered.
+They depended on phone and fax lines to receive orders; if someone wrote something down incorrectly or miscommunicated about a particular sample, it could be disastrous.
 Once the physical trade show was over, samples would often be trashed since it was more cost-effective than shipping them back to their facility.

 Altogether, transactions had the limits of time and physical representation as well as pressure to deliver products (for both buyers and suppliers) despite high costs, travel, and potential waste.
-With brands and their customers demanding faster fashion, the material sourcing industry was under pressure to move from bricks (physical presence) to clicks (use information technology, or IT).
+With brands and their customers demanding faster fashion, the material sourcing industry was under pressure to move from bricks (physical presence) to clicks (using digital tools).

-Second-generation material sourcing (1980s-1990s) still relied on physical samples and in-person events; however, using PC spreadsheets and email communication to update data about samples and transactions helped speed the process and minimize mistakes related to transactions between buyers and suppliers.
-It was also in this timespan when basic websites became part of any company’s marketing presence.
+Second-generation material sourcing (1980s-90s) still relied on physical samples and in-person events; however, using PC spreadsheets and email communication to update data about samples and transactions helped speed up the process and minimize mistakes related to transactions between buyers and suppliers.
+It was also during this period that basic websites became part of any company’s marketing presence.

-Buyers could now see accurate data at a glance while suppliers could ensure their information about their products was current.
+Buyers could now see accurate data at a glance while suppliers could ensure information about their products was up to date.
 There was now a way to create a virtual paper trail instead of purely relying on physical documentation.
 Transactions became a little smoother.
 Buyers and suppliers had basic data to track trends.
 And, as technology evolved, it became clear there was a next level of material sourcing emerging.

 Technology makes the world accessible to anyone from anywhere; a single marketplace is the next natural step in evolution.
 A single marketplace consolidates global connections, broadens buying options, and expands both buyer and supplier options around the world.

-The fourth generation of material sourcing maturity is where we are now since about 2010.
-The focus is not just physical samples, customer acquisition and in-house systems but, instead, is about the full range of material experience.
-End buyers care about saving the planet through sustainability so buyers face increasing pressure to use waste-sensitive suppliers who use sustainability practices in production.
+Since about 2010, we’ve been in the fourth generation of material sourcing maturity.
+The focus is not just on physical samples, customer acquisition and in-house systems but is also about the full range of material experience.
+End consumers care about saving the planet through sustainability so buyers face increasing pressure to source fabric from waste-sensitive suppliers who use sustainability practices in production.
 Technology has evolved for website presence, email marketing, social media marketing, and data analytics for intelligent decision-making.

 Brands now need their customer audiences to perceive their brand holistically; that is, customers are buying based on their personal loyalties to causes, including sustainability.
 Brands risk their revenues by not including the end customer in their material sourcing process.
-So buyers need complete information about not only product samples but the practices behind their production.
-Suppliers need to demonstrate their commitment to waste reduction standards and sustainability practices certifications.
-In all cases, identifying and buying, as well as manufacturing, the right materials cost-effectively is a key priority.
+So buyers need complete information not only about product samples but also about the practices behind their production.
+Suppliers need to demonstrate their commitment to waste reduction standards and sustainability practice certifications.
+In all cases, identifying, buying, and manufacturing the right materials cost-effectively is a key priority.

 Technology systems are now integrated through the brand organization, including granting permissions to key stakeholders such as suppliers and manufacturers.
 Technology also allows 2D and 3D integrations to provide high-quality material digital scanning and attributes.
 Product designers can provide 3D models of finished products by using images alone (vs. physical prototype products).
 Brand teams for design, buying, and marketing can collaborate real-time using virtual portfolios.
-Buyers can find new suppliers and materials through easy search.
+Buyers can easily find new suppliers and materials.
 There is an emphasis on conscious sample ordering and sourcing.
-It is easy to understand buyers and suppliers through online profile information.

 Technology addresses global time zones by being accessible 24/7/365.
 Leveraging digital samples, discoverable with deep search capabilities, enables faster fashion.
 Material attributes, characteristics, and information are maintained for accuracy.